World’s largest virtual agentic engineering & quality conference

 • Jira / Azure DevOps (defect sync): When a test fails, the tester clicks "Create Bug" and a Jira ticket is auto-created with the test case ID, steps to reproduce, environment details, and screenshots attached.
 When the developer marks the bug as fixed, the test case status updates automatically.
 Tools with bidirectional sync include TestMu AI and Qase.

-• CI/CD pipelines (automation results): After every build, Jenkins or GitHub Actions runs your automated test suite and pushes results back into the test management tool via API.
+• CI/CD pipelines (automation results): After every build, Jenkins, GitHub Actions, or Bitbucket Pipelines runs your automated test suite and pushes results back into the test management tool via API.
 This gives you a single dashboard showing both manual and automated test results per release.
 Tools with strong CI/CD integration: TestMu AI and Testmo.

 • Slack / Teams (notifications): Critical test failures trigger instant Slack alerts to the relevant team channel, with a direct link to the failed test run.
 This cuts the feedback loop from "next standup" to "within minutes."
 Most modern tools support this, including Qase, QA Touch, and TestMu AI.